 Characteristics of SaaS:

-- Entire business process shifting to cloud giving superior services to client
+- Entire business process shifting to cloud giving superior services to the client

-- No hassle of software upgrades and patches as they are managed by Service provider
+- No hassle of software upgrades and patches as they are managed by the cloud vendor

 - Application Programming Interfaces (APIs) allow integration with different applications

 3. After Understanding the Cloud Service Models – Time to Choose the Right Service Provider?

 So before we proceed further, let us get the basics right!
 Adopting cloud services is said an ideal decision only when: –